Who were the Hanse?

-Growth of the Hanse
+Growth of the Hanse.

-In the 1270's the towns of Lubeck and Hamburg who had already acquired trading privileges with the ruler's of Belgium and England, formed an alliance with its former rival's over the River Rhine to exploit trading revenues oversea's.
-By the mid 1280s this guild or Hanse of German merchants trading throughout the West of Europe and the Baltic, banded together to create the Hanseatic League of Europe.
+In the 1270's the towns of Lubeck and Hamburg who had already acquired trading privileges with the rulers of Belgium and England, formed an alliance with its former rivals over the River Rhine to exploit trading revenues overseas.
+By the mid 1280's this guild or "Hanse" of German merchants trading throughout the West of Europe and the Baltic, banded together to create the Hanseatic League of Europe.

-The Hanseatic League's achievements
+The Hanseatic League's Achievements

-The Hanse was able to ingratiate themselves with the monarch's of Northern Europe, by giving favourable loans and gifts the Hanse became highly influential in European politics.
-As the Hanse power continued to grow they lavished their wealth in the foreign trading bases, many of the Merchants had expensive homes constructed, portraits commissioned and other works of fine art financed by the leading artists of their time.
+The Hanse was able to ingratiate themselves with the monarch's of Northern Europe, by offering favourable loans or by presenting majestic gifts.
+The Hanse soon became highly influential in European politics.
+As the Hanse power continued to grow, they lavished their newly acquired wealth in their foreign trading bases.
+It was here were many of the merchants had expensive homes constructed, portraits commissioned and other works of fine art financed by the leading artists of their time.
 The prominent members of the Hanse gave money to build public works and maintain their lofty status in the German States and in other nations that offered them further opportunities for greatness.

 The Demise of the Hanse

-The Hanse failed to look at the New World and were content to try to maintain their influence over the North Sea area.
+The Hanse failed to look towards the opportunities in the New World and were content to try to maintain their influence over the North Sea area.
 The newly independent Dutch soon dislodged the Hanse from much of their established trading routes.
-As the Hanse demised in power the Naval supremacy of the Dutch and British grew.
-Reinforced by their global wealth the Hanse could not resist the strength of the new European powers.
+As the Hanse demised in political power, the naval supremacy of the Dutch and British grew.
+They were reinforced by their global wealth and the Hanse could not resist the strength of the new European powers.

 - The Missing Templar Fleet of La Rochelle